tungvoduc/DTPhotoViewerController/README.md

 }
 ```

 For multiple images, what you have to do is providing an dataSource to the DTPhotoViewerController instance.
-DTPhotoViewerControllerDataSource has three required methods, here is an example how to implement them which is also available in the Demo:
+DTPhotoViewerControllerDataSource has three required methods and one optional method, here is an example how to implement them which is also available in the Demo:

 ```
 func photoViewerController(_ photoViewerController: DTPhotoViewerController, referencedViewForPhotoAt index: Int) -> UIView? {